 fresh coffee, jasmine and lemons.

-Highlight is the absolutely beautiful
+The highlight is the absolutely beautiful

 11th century Cathedral of Saint Andrew (the patron saint